Content and form

-Decide on an article.
 Gather information about your article and look at related websites.
 Decide what the site needs to convey and to whom it needs to speak.
 This is going to be a modest-sized website, so it’s fine to cater to one or two audiences.

 Refine your initial ideas.
 Create static wireframes/comps on paper or on the computer.

 Pull content from the Wikipedia article, and gather any additional images or resources that you would like to include.
 Your site must include the entire text–or nearly the entire text–of the original article, along with several visual elements like photos, maps, and diagrams.
 (The site may incoroprate material in addition to the original text.)

 Produce the site in HTML/CSS.

 For due dates, look at the class schedule.